 Since each situation involving the death of a CCC student will vary, the process, procedure, and timeline for response will be modified as deemed appropriate.

-In all cases, non-directory information will not be shared to a third party without explicit consent of the next of kin. .
+In all cases, non-directory information will not be shared to a third party without explicit consent of the next of kin.
+See CCC’s FERPA policy for additional clarification.

-In all cases, the Dean, or one of the Associate Deans of Academic Foundations and Connections must be notified first to provide a coordinated response.
+In all cases, the CARE Team their designee must be notified first to provide a coordinated response.

-It is important to understand the impact a student’s death may have on the College community and ensure notification processes, both internally and externally, are handled with care.
+It is important to understand the impact a student’s death may have on the College community and ensure that notification processes and communications, both internally and externally, are handled with care.
 While a difference exists between the unexpected vs. anticipated death of a student, all college members should treat each with compassion and sensitivity while maintaining the confidentiality of the students’ record.

 END OF POLICY